 Quinn says, “I’ll call him out.
 He won’t be able to resist the challenge.”

-Six months later, Quinn had rented space, developed his programs, furnished the meditation center and had a full schedule of mediation offerings.
-18 months later, Quinn’s meditation center is still operating.
+Six months later, Quinn had rented space, developed his programs, furnished the meditation centre and had a full schedule of meditation offerings.
+18 months later, Quinn’s meditation centre is still operating.
 Will Murray, Coach.